LTUC/amman-prep-d14/Class-13/facilitator/README.md

         - How should we filter it?
             - WHERE x=y
         - SELECT year, make, model FROM cars WHERE make = 'ford'
-    - Still in the spreadsheet, write out some queries and have the students predict what might come back.
+    - Still, in the spreadsheet, write out some queries and have the students predict what might come back.

         - SELECT year, make, model FROM cars WHERE make = 'ford'
         - SELECT * FROM cars WHERE year < 2010